-Technological Advancement and Breakthroughs:3 This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals by demonstrating, testing and validating a pre-commercial long duration energy storage technology, that once deployed at scale, could enable California's transition to 100% renewables at a lower cost, and in a safer manner, than with the incumbent technologies.
+Technological Advancement and Breakthroughs:3

+This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals by testing and validating a rechargeable zinc-ion energy storage battery.
+According to the Recipient, the battery will be built entirely of non-toxic components that is more cost-effective, safer, and longer lasting than a lithium-ion battery for California customers.